-After a leisurely breakfast, we'll begin our drive to Narlai (about 3 hours) and check in to the

-We'll depart early in the morning for a leopard safari around Narlai, looking for the elusive felines.
-(Rug up as it can be a little cool in the open air safari trucks).
+After a leisurely breakfast, we'll begin our drive to Narlai (about 3 hours) and check in to the stunning hotel.
+On as it can be a little cool in the open air safari trucks).
 The rugged Godwad countryside around Narlai suits the leopards, and their numbers have increased.
 Return to your hotel for breakfast and spend the day at leisure.
 (Tip, the local shop owner has a boutique close to the hotel and has some wonderful garments for sale).
 In the afternoon, enjoy another jeep safari under the expertise of resident naturalists and try spotting these species basking in the sun on the rocks.
 Then, we'll return to the hotel and enjoy a fabulous Step Well dinner tonight and taste the flavour of true Rajasthani royal hospitality at the 16th-century Baoli (Stepwell).
 Not to be missed!
 B/D